 - Wearing a face covering would inhibit the person’s ability to breathe in any way;

 - For any other medical reason, the person cannot safely wear a face covering such as, but not limited to, respiratory disease, cognitive difficulties or difficulties in hearing or processing information.

-- The person is unable to apply or remove a face covering without assistance, including those who are accommodated under the Accessibility for Ontarians with Disabilities Act (AODA) or who have protections under the Ontario Human Rights Code, R.S.O.
+- The person is unable to apply or remove a face covering without assistance, or the person is accommodated under the Accessibility for Ontarians with Disabilities Act (AODA) or under the Ontario Human Rights Code, R.S.O.
 1990, c.H.19, as amended.

 d.
 The use of reusable cloth face masks may not be suitable in certain environments (i.e. chemical, radiological, biological labs).
 In these instances, disposable masks appropriate to the hazard need to be considered if physical distancing cannot be maintained.

 - you cannot maintain the 2-metre physical distance

 - your current protocol does not involve a plexiglass shield between you and the individual

 then it is required that a procedure/surgical mask and eye protection be worn.
 The recommended eye protection is, in order of eye protection level: a face shield, or goggles, or safety glasses that wrap around your eyes.

 7. Supervisors, employees, and students should familiarize themselves with the passive and active monitoring guidelines (PDF, 92 KB).
 Faculties and departments must ensure that each day prior to accessing facilities, employees complete the screening assessment module in the SeQure App which can be downloaded from the Campus Security and Emergency Services web page.
 An on-line web version of the COVID-19 Screening Assessment is also available for those unable to use the App.